nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </table>

 **Remarks:**
-In the method for default sorting, `uniqueId` has 2 parts, the time when the entry was added, and the sequence number it was added in.
+In the method for default sorting, `uniqueId` has 2 values, the time when the entry was added, and the sequence number it was added in.
+Their keys are the `Integer` `0` and `1` respectively.
 This was done because myStudent loads  data from the .json files instantly during startup i.e. the method to capture the time, `Instant.now()`, is not precise enough.
 Thus, their sequence number is used instead to sort.

 #### Design considerations: